-Elecnor, S.A.'s shares are traded in Spain's SIBE electronic trading system, where shares in the leading Spanish companies are traded, and the market with the largest trading volume in distribution of treasury shares); and an interim dividend against 2022 profit in a gross amount of Euros 0.06259868 per share (Euros 0.06431453 including the pro-rata distribution of treasury shares).
+Elecnor, S.A.'s shares are traded in Spain's SIBE electronic trading system, where shares in the leading Spanish companies are traded, and the market with the largest trading volume in Spain.

 The Company has been able to consistently create value for its shareholders in the last few years.
-In 2022, the dividend yield has been increased compared to the previous
+In 2022, the dividend yield has been increased compared to the previous year.